Home » Benefits » Military Child Care Basics

 Family Child Care (FCC)

-While FCC may sound like a generic name, it describes a very specific type of alternative option to Child Development Centers.
+While FCC may sound like a generic name, it describes a specific alternative option to Child Development Centers.
 CDCs feature waiting lists and many parents find they must locate an alternative while waiting out those lists.

-Family Child Care is one option to help you do that; this is child care provided from private homes typically on-post in family housing.
+Family Child Care is one option to help you do that; child care is provided from private homes, typically on-post in family housing.
 FCC care providers are certified professionals, FCC homes are inspected and monitored.

-This care is typically offered for infants all the way to school-age children.
-FCC homes can be on or off base, they may feature flexible care hours and some may even choose to offer 24/7 care.
+This care is typically offered for infants to school-age children.
+FCC homes can be on or off base, they may feature flexible care hours and some may even offer 24/7 care.
 FCC homes have limits–they cannot accommodate more than six children at a time and no more than three children at a time who are under two.

 School-Age Care Programs (SAC)